 Truth be told, there’s no such thing as a good time to lose your job.
 Unfortunately, a layoff typically does not stop the influx of bills.
 Generally speaking, people need to cover their monthly burn rates no matter what.

 Luckily, individuals who find themselves in such a tough position have options.
-Before resorting to pulling out the big guns, like forbearance — a pause in monthly payments toward a loan — or others that can potentially hurt credit, it’s worth taking a look at the choices on the table before making a move when you lose your job and can’t pay your bills.
+Before resorting to pulling out the big guns, like forbearance — a pause in monthly payments toward a loan — or other options that can potentially hurt your credit, it’s worth taking a look at all of the choices on the table.
+That way, you’ll fully understand your options and their implications before making a move when you’ve lost your job and can’t pay your bills.

 When it comes to groceries, it helps to make a list before shopping.
 Start a Google Doc for the household and add to it as needs arise.
 Shift away from living to eat and try to adapt to eating to live.
 It’s easier that way to eat healthier, and, like coffee, snacks can wallop the bottom line.

 In addition to making a grocery list, another great rule to adopt is setting a shopping limit.
 Stop buying things, from anywhere, on impulse.
 For groceries, maybe set a maximum total per trip.